juliusknorr/nextcloud-docker-dev/docs/tools/aliases.md

 # Aliases for simpler development under Linux

-To simplify the development and managment of the containers and various scripts, it is spossible to define aliases for convinience.
+To simplify the development and managment of the containers and various scripts, it is possible to define aliases for convinience.

 The aliases depend on your local development setup.
 Thus, there is a script in this repo that help with creating an aliases file.